mathspp/mathspp/pages/02.blog/01.pydonts/string-formatting-comparison/item.md

-When we need to format many values across many lines, for example to display a table-like piece of output, we may want to align all values and pad the accordingly.
+When we need to format many values across many lines, for example to display a table-like piece of output, we may want to align all values and pad them accordingly.
 This is one of the great use cases where string formatting shines.

 ```py